cesjam7/gifts_depending_purchase/README.md

 # WooCommerce - Gifts Depending Purchase

-- Plugin WordPress / WooCommerce
 Select gifts for your orders in WooCommerce

+Plugin for WordPress and WooCommerce